rs755799430

 Variant summary

 The NM_182894.3(VSX2):c.667G>A(p.Gly223Arg) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.00000558 in 1,614,000 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
-12/21 in silico tools predict a damaging outcome for this variant.
+13/22 in silico tools predict a damaging outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. G223A) has been classified as Likely pathogenic.
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Pathogenic in ClinVar.
+Synonymous variant affecting the same amino acid position (i.e. G223G) has been classified as Likely benign.

 Frequency